Lane Thomas Player Props: Nationals vs. Mets

 Mets Pitching Rankings

-- The Mets pitching staff ranks 18th in the league with a collective 8.7 strikeouts per nine innings.
+- The 8.9 strikeouts per nine innings compiled by the Mets pitching staff ranks 16th in MLB.

-- The Mets have a 4.20 team ERA that ranks 15th across all MLB pitching staffs.
+- The Mets' 4.19 team ERA ranks 15th among all league pitching staffs.

-- Mets pitchers combine to give up 34 total home runs at a clip of 1.4 per game (to rank 25th in baseball).
+- Mets pitchers combine to allow the fifth-most home runs in baseball (35 total, 1.4 per game).

-- Senga (3-0 with a 4.29 ERA and 25 strikeouts in 21 2/3 innings pitched) gets the start for the Mets, his fifth of the season.
+- The Mets will look to Lucchesi (1-0) in his second start this season.

-- The righty last pitched on Friday against the San Francisco Giants, when he went five innings, allowing four earned runs while giving up five hits.
+- His most recent appearance was on Saturday against the San Francisco Giants, when the lefty went seven scoreless innings while giving up four hits.

-- The 30-year-old has put together a 4.29 ERA and 10.7 strikeouts per nine innings in four games this season, while giving up a batting average of .225 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.